Key Takeaways

 On the flip side, reach might be more important if ongoing relationships and repeat purchases aren’t as integral to your business model as casting a wide net and scaling your following.

-Reach and impressions always matter, but they might be even more important at the start of your social media journey.
+Reach and impressions always matter, but they might be even more important at the start of your social media strategy journey.
 Once plenty of people are seeing your content, you might choose to focus on more mid- to bottom-funnel metrics.
 Those include engagement, clicks, or conversions.

 How to track reach and impressions